certik/mlc/README.md

 ## Install `src`, or set `PYTHONPATH`

-There are two ways to make the code accessible and reload it on each run:
+There are two ways to make the code accessible and to reload it on each run:

 ### Alternative 1: Install Editable